CYBERTESLA/My-Neural-Net/README.md

 A simple neural network implementation in Python using NumPy to solve the XOR problem.
 This project demonstrates the fundamentals of forward propagation, backpropagation, and training using gradient descent.

+## Disclaimer:

+This project is currently under debugging.
+The steps include:
+ - Debugging the Math behind the Backpropagation Algorithm
+ - Finding appropriate learning rate
+ - and so on.

 ## 🔍 Overview

 This project implements a feedforward neural network with one hidden layer to learn the XOR logic gate.
 It includes:

-- Manual implementation of forward and backward propagation
+- Manual implementation of forward  propagation
-- Training using gradient descent
+- Training using gradient descent (Currently Implementing)
-- Visualization of the loss curve over epochs using Matplotlib

 ## 📁 Project Structure